 - 3-Point Field Goal Percentage – NLEX Road Warriors (33.9%)

 PBA Philippine Cup Betting FAQs

 The 42nd PBA Philippine Cup is scheduled to begin on March 8, 2021, and will run approximately through June 17, 2021.
 Most offshore betting sites will have PBA odds posted very near the start of the season, so be sure to check back at your venue of choice daily!

 Which Types Of Wagers Can I Place On PBA Basketball?

-You can bet on the point spread, bet the money line (American odds), wager on totals (over/under), place props, futures, bets on alternative spreads and more.
+You can bet on the point spread, place straight moneyline bets, wager on totals (aka over/unders), place props and futures, bet on alternative spreads, and more.
 Mobile betting and live wagering are also available at all reputable offshore Philippine sports betting sites.

 How Do I Wager From My Smartphone?

-Use your smartphone’s browser app to access the mobile-optimized version of our recommended sportsbooks.
-Just visit your book from your mobile device, and you’ll find all the same betting lines, wagering types, bonuses, etc., as you would on the desktop versions.
-Responsive design technology helps to keep these sportsbooks’ physical and functional elements in place regardless of the screen size dimensions you use.
+You can use your smartphone’s browser to access mobile-optimized versions of our recommended sportsbooks.
+Just visit your book from your mobile device, and you’ll find all the same betting lines, wagering types, and PBA props that you would via the desktop experience.
+Responsive design technology helps to keep these sportsbooks’ physical and functional elements in place regardless of the screen size you use.